jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/healthcare-cybersecurity/index.md

   experience.

-- All that we do gets stored, described, and tracked in our Attack Surface Manager (`ASM`).
-ASM makes it easier for our customers to keep track of their security weaknesses as well as their fixes performed.
+- All that we do gets stored, described, and tracked in our Attack Resistance Management platform (`ARM`).
+ARM makes it easier for our customers to keep track of their security weaknesses as well as their fixes performed.

 What about what Dr. Gawande calls M\&M meetings?
 Well, the good news is that our approach makes you less likely to institute a version of the